David Heyman

-David Jonathan Heyman (born 26 July 1961) is an English film producer and the founder of Heyday Films.
-Heyman is best known as the producer of all eight installments of the Harry Potter film series, which are based on a series of popular fantasy novels of the same name by author J. K. Rowling.
-He then produced all three installments of its spin-off prequel series, Fantastic Beasts.
-His work makes him the second-most commercially successful producer of all time.
+David Jonathan Heyman (born 26 July 1961) is an English film and television producer.
+He is the founder of Heyday Films and is best known as the producer of all eight installments of the Harry Potter film series, which are based on a series of popular fantasy novels of the same name by author J. K. Rowling.
+Heyman then also produced all three installments of its spin-off prequel series, Fantastic Beasts.
+His work makes him the third-most commercially successful producer of all time.
+He received numerous accolades including five BAFTA Awards, a Daytime Emmy Award and two Producers Guild of America Awards, as well as nominations for four Academy Awards and a Primetime Emmy Award.

-Early life
+Early life and education

 Heyman was born in London.
 He is the son of John Heyman, producer of the films The Go-Between and Jesus, and Norma Heyman (née Pownall), an actress, and Oscar-nominated producer of the films Dangerous Liaisons and Mrs Henderson Presents.
 His paternal grandparents were German Jews who left Nazi Germany and emigrated to England prior to World War II, while his mother's family was English.
 At age seven, he was a page boy in the wedding of his godmother, Diana Dors, to actor Alan Lake.
 Heyman went to Westminster School and, following graduation, he decided to study abroad.
 He studied art history at Harvard University, where he was an All-American sabreman for the fencing team.